ACARP seeks research proposals that address key industry problems on an annual basis.

 - Fundamental and applied understanding to relate properties of cokes to those of the coals from which they are made.

-- Effective and consistent characterisation techniques for coals and cokes to enable rational market valuation.
+- Effective and consistent characterisation techniques for thermal, metallurgical coals and cokes to enable rational market valuation.

 Environment and Community Priorities

-In pursuit of sustainable development, the industry is calling for research to enable it to continually improve its ability to manage environment and community issues.
-Research is needed to fill knowledge gaps in, and identify, future issues such that stakeholders have confidence in the industry’s ability to manage and reduce its impacts
+The industry is calling for research to enable it to continually improve its ability to manage environment and community issues.
+Research is needed to fill knowledge gaps in, and identify, future issues such that stakeholders have confidence in the industry’s ability to manage and reduce its impacts.

 The industry is seeking proposals relating to the coal mining industry’s license to operate, water management and effective mine site closure and lease/property relinquishment.
-The industry is particularly keen to see research address the following aspects:
+It is particularly keen to see research address the following aspects:

 - Improved management of the potential impacts of open cut and/or underground mining on surface waters, groundwater and the local and/or regional ecosystems supported by these resources.